wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/2-formulas.md

 Profit = [Revenue] - [Cost]
 ```

 If you are a DAX beginner, the fact that column and measure references are always enclosed within square brackets can cause confusion when you are trying to read a formula.
-However, when you're proficient with DAX fundamentals, you'll be able to determine which type of object it is because, in DAX formulas, columns and measures are used in different ways.
+However, when you're proficient with DAX fundamentals, you'll be able to determine which type of object it is because, in DAX formulas, columns, and measures are used in different ways.

 > [!TIP]
 > It's possible to precede a measure reference with its table name.
 However, measures are a model-level object.
 While they're assigned to a home table, it's only a cosmetic relationship to logically organize measures in the **Fields** pane.